Updates from the 2025 Session

 About Florida's Legislative Session

-The 2025 Florida Legislative Session officially began on Tuesday, March 4, and will end on Friday, May 2.
+The 2025 Florida Legislative Session officially began on Tuesday, March 4, and was set to end on Friday, May 2.
+After being extended due to budgetary negotiations, it completed on June 16.
 In the months before the session began this fall, elected officials began laying the groundwork for the 60-day session during their committee weeks.

 House and Senate Leadership